MicrosoftDocs/Advertising-docs/BingAds/hotel-api/code-example-call-codegrantflow.md

 ---
-title: "Call CodeGrantFlow in C# Example" ms.service: "bing-ads" ms.topic: "article"
+title: "Call CodeGrantFlow in Code Example" ms.service: "bing-ads" ms.topic: "article"
 author: "eric-urban"
 ms.author: "scottwhi"
 ---
-# Call CodeGrantFlow in C# Example
+# Call CodeGrantFlow in Code Example
-The following shows how to call the [CodeGrantFlow](../hotel-api/codegrantflow-csharp-example.md) DLL to get your access and refresh token.
+The following shows how to call the [CodeGrantFlow](../hotel-api/code-example-codegrantflow.md) DLL to get your access and refresh token.
 You can use the code found here to enable OAuth in the other examples found in this documention.

 ```csharp
 using System;